saksham0601/projectN/README.md

 # projectN
-VIU csci 265 group project
+VIU CSCI 265 Group Project

-this  is the start of something great
+This  is the start of something great

+<ins>Build Instructions</ins>

+If you have VS Code installed, you can simply install the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) & open index.html from the 02_demo folder through it.